darlab-pakistan/darlab-pakistan.github.io/sindhv1.0/sindh_highcourt_v1_0.md

-This dataset is published under the project "[Pakistan Justice Data](../README.md)".

 ## Case Data Sindh High Court 2011 v1.0

 The case-wise data was extracted in Summer 2023 from the [Sindh High Court website](htts://shc.gov.pk).
 The dataset contains information on cases filed in the Sindh High Court in 2011, including details on case type, case status, nature of cases, and case disposal.

+This dataset is published under the project [Pakistan Justice Data](../README.md).

 ### Collection Methodology